🚨 Scam Guide · 2026

 How to Avoid

-• Carry a notarized copy of your passport and visa -- keep the original in your hotel safe
+• Carry a notarized copy of your passport and visa -- keep the original in your hotel safe.

-• Verify your passport was stamped at immigration upon entry
+• Verify your passport was stamped at immigration upon entry.

-• Ask for the officer's badge number and name before cooperating
+• Ask for the officer's badge number and name before cooperating.

-• Insist on going to the nearest police station to settle any 'fine' officially
+• Insist on going to the nearest police station to settle any 'fine' officially.

-• Contact your embassy if an officer confiscates your passport
+• Contact your embassy if an officer confiscates your passport.

 Scam #2

-The ATM Card Cloner
+The Avenida 25 de Setembro ATM Cloner

 ⚠️ High